richafnu/Viva/Viva/glint/setup/360-create-new-360-cycle.md

 360 programs contain cycles that can be cloned to use on a set schedule.
 Follow this process:

-1.From your manager dashboard, select **360 Feedback Programs.**
+1. From your manager dashboard, select **360 Feedback Programs**.

-1.Select the **+ New 360 Program** button from the All 360 Programs page
+1. Select the **+ New 360 Program** button from the All 360 Programs page.

-1.Now choose the **Glint Manager 360 Program template** or the blank template.
-Hover over the card and select **New Program.**
+1. Now choose the **Glint Manager 360 Program template** or the blank template.
+Hover over the card and select **New Program**.

-1.An untitled program page opens with a new card which displays the current month and date.
-In the row above the card, name the program by selecting the **pencil symbol.** Navigate back to the **All 360 Programs** page and you see your new program listed.
+1. An untitled program page opens with a new card which displays the current month and date.
+In the row above the card, name the program by selecting the **pencil symbol**.
+Navigate back to the **All 360 Programs** page and you see your new program listed.

 ## Use the Actions dropdown menu